Shashanksnraj/ReleaseGates/readme.md

    ![browse](images/browse.png)

 1. After application is launched, click on **More**.
 We will encounter with an error page.
-Do this couple of times for triggering alert.
+Do this couple of times to trigger alerts.

    >This error scenario is just for the purpose of the lab and in real world, analysis of the alert and a resolution like “disabling a feature flag” or “upgrading the infra” would be realistic.